yaleman/google-reader-rs/.github/CONTRIBUTING.md

-# How to contribute to ocsf-rs
+# How to contribute to google-reader-rs

 ## Join the community